gsb-eng/py_dj_sq_ap/README.md

-Python  application integrated with Django, Sqlalchemy, Apachee
+Platform to build web application using Python2, Django, Sqlalchemy and Integrating one RDBMS and One No Sql db.
 -----------------------------------------------------------------------------------------